Environmental commitment

 While TAP acknowledges that offsetting emissions is only a small contribution to tackle climate change, this program provide our customers with options for supporting climate action around the world.

-Currently, this program, developed in partnership with CHOOOSE™, is available to our regular Passengers, Corporate Customers and TAP Air Cargo Customers.
+Currently, this program, developed in partnership with Chooose™, is available to our regular Passengers, Corporate Customers and TAP Air Cargo Customers.

 Regular Passengers and TAP Corporate | Emissions offsetting option available on flyTAP and TAP Corporate booking portals.
 In 2024, an exclusive platform will be made available to Corporate customers where it will be possible to monitor, measure and address CO2 emissions through certified projects.